jerrod-lankford/GarageQTPi/README.md

 ```

 ### Optional configuration
-So far there is one optional configuration parameter to flip the state pin of the magnetic switch in the invent of a different wiring schema.
+So far there are two optional configuration parameters.
+One to flip the state pin of the magnetic switch in the invent of a different wiring schema.
+The second one to filp the relay logic.
 This is a per door configuration option like:
 ```
 doors:
     -